Stacey Sutton: Biography

 After a detonator and explosives are set far below where the two faults meet, Zorin destroys the upper part of the mine by blasting through an above lake with a smaller set of bombs.
 He shoots his fleeing workers and leaves the rest, including May Day, to drown.
 Sutton and Bond are separated when Bond falls with May Day into the rising water.
 May Day is furious Zorin left her to die and helps Bond move the detonator clear of the mine with a handcar.
 She willingly gives her life by driving the handcar outside the mine where it detonates in Zorin's sight under his airship.

 Sutton climbs out of the mine through an upright shaft and is lifted by Zorin onto the airship.
 Bond grabs a mooring rope and clings to it as the airship heads for the Golden Gate Bridge.
 Zorin attempts to kill Bond by flying against bridge, but Bond anchors the ship to the bridge's framework, trapping it.
-Sutton knocks out Scarpine, hits Glaub, and tumbles out of the airship.
+Sutton knocks out henchman Scarpine (Patrick Bauchau), hits his aide Dr. Carl Mortner (Willoughby Gray), and tumbles out of the airship.
 Bond grabs her hand and she is able to gain footing on the framework under him.
 Zorin jumps onto the framework with an axe and swings at Bond, but he eventually loses his balance and falls off the bridge to his death.
-Glaub attempts to avenge Zorin by throwing lit dynamite at Bond and Sutton, but before he can take aim, Bond cuts the mooring rope with Zorin's axe.
-The airship, still under power, lurches upward and the sudden motion causes Glaub and the explosives to fall backwards into the cabin.
-Glaub and Scarpine fumble in a panic but are unable to toss the dynamite and are killed.
+Mortner, a Nazi scientist whose real name is Hans Glaub, attempts to avenge Zorin by throwing lit dynamite at Bond and Sutton, but before he can take aim, Bond cuts the mooring rope with Zorin's axe.
+The airship, still under power, lurches upward and the sudden motion causes Mortner and the explosives to fall backwards into the cabin.
+Mortner and Scarpine fumble in a panic but are unable to toss the dynamite and are killed.
 Sutton and Bond are safe from the explosion.

 Stacey and Bond are found personally by MI6 kissing in the shower.
-Although Bond is believed to have perished in the fight with Zorin, Q finds the two lovers using a remote-controlled robot camera.
+Although Bond is believed to have perished in the fight with Zorin, Q (Desmond Llewelyn) finds the two lovers using a remote-controlled robot camera.
 Bond throws a towel over the robot camera, and Q reports to his superiors that 007 is alive and "cleaning up a few details."